lnicosia/FdF/README.md

 ⇦ ⇨ ⇧ ⇩
 ```

-* Altitude increasing and decreasing:
+* Altitude increasing and decreasing
 ```
 + -
 ```